colaone1/Event-App-Team-Project-FE/README.md

 ## Form Validation

-All event creation and update forms validate required fields (name, location, precis, date/time).
-If a user tries to submit a form with missing details, a user-friendly error message is shown on the form, and the submission is blocked until all required fields are filled.
+Event creation and update forms include validation to ensure all required fields are filled out and valid.
+Users receive clear feedback if any information is missing or incorrect.

 ## Marking Criteria
 - **Authentication:** Only logged-in users can create, update, or delete events.
 Unauthorized users are redirected.